Environmental governance tools for medium-sized South African municipalities

 This project was funded by an Alexander von Humboldt Digital Cooperation Alumni Fellowship awarded to Prof Anél du Plessis in partnership with Prof Helmut Aust from the Freïe Universität, Berlin.

-The project has since been extended with funding of the Konrad-Adenauer Foundation: Regional Programme Energy and Climate Change based in Nairobi, to also focus on countries such as Kenya and Malawi.
+The project has since been extended with funding from the Konrad-Adenauer Foundation: Regional Programme Energy and Climate Change based in Nairobi, to also focus on countries such as Kenya and Malawi.

 UN-Habitat Urban Lex

 UrbanLex is a free global database that aims to improve access to legislation that regulates the urban environment.
-The database features critical areas of urban law that are essential to the sustainability and development of the legal framework in urban areas.
-UrbanLex was designed to serve as a tool to fill the knowledge gap that has formed around urban legislation and serves as a research tool for urban stakeholders at every level.
+It was designed to serve as a tool to fill the gap in knowledge that has arisen in urban law-making, and serves as a research tool for urban stakeholders at every level.

-CLES continuously uploads urban law-related pieces of legislation to this e-vault of knowledge.
+CLES continuously uploads urban-related laws to this e-vault of knowledge.
+The database can be accessed here.